sheenobu/go-obj/README.md

  * f - Face
  * vt - vertex texture coordinate indices

-Everyting else is silently ignored
+Everything else is silently ignored

+## Usage

+Simply `go get github.com/sheenobu/go-obj/obj`.

+Much of the code outside of `go-obj/obj` relies on SDL2 and vendored code but `go-obj/obj` should be generic and never fail to pull due to Cgo dependencies (#5).

 ## cmd/obj-renderer